 If a child born outside the UK is not automatically a British citizen when they are born, it may be possible to register them as a British citizen.
-Section 3 of the British Nationality Act 1981 sets out the circumstances when this may be possible.
+Section 3 of the British Nationality Act 1981 sets out the circumstances when they may be able to register.

 Registration as a British citizen under section 3(5) of the British Nationality Act